-Further, in response to OMB and Congress' request for smaller, more regular appropriations for interconnection, CPB seeks to move to an annual, smaller, separate appropriation for interconnection beginning in FY 2019.
-CPB has worked closely with PBS and NPR on project cash flow modeling to determine the minimum amount needed annually to support the interconnection systems.
-Assuming that Congress continues to support the build out of the interconnection system by providing CPB with \$50 million in FY 2017 and \$55 million in FY 2018, the public broadcasting interconnection system will require \$20 million annually to remain operational and current.
-The \$20 million reoccurring request includes the costs needed to transition in the future to a joint television-radio interconnection system.
+Further, in response to OMB and Congress' request for smaller, more regular appropriations for interconnection, CPB has moved to an annual, smaller, separate appropriation for interconnection.
+CPB worked closely with PBS and NPR on project cash-flow modeling to determine the minimum amount needed annually to support the interconnection systems.
+Our FY 2020 request reflects these annual expenses and allows for CPB to invest in technologies and services that advance the public media system and benefit the American people.
+Non-interconnection related investments in the system will be done in consultation with the national organizations and system representatives.

-Background
+Interconnection Background

-Interconnection is the backbone of public broadcasting.
+Interconnection is the backbone of the public broadcasting system.
 Congress recognized the need for an interconnection system in 1967 when it passed the Public Broadcasting Act and authorized the "establishment and development of one or more interconnection systems to be used for the distribution of public telecommunications services so that all public telecommunications entities may disseminate such services at times chosen by those entities."
 [47 USC 396 (g)(1)(B)].

-The public television interconnection system is operated by the Public Broadcasting Service (PBS), and serves other national public television distributors, state and regional public television networks, individual public television stations, and individual producers to distribute television programming and related materials to 172 non-commercial, educational television licensees in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and American Samoa.
+The public television interconnection system is operated by the Public Broadcasting Service (PBS), and serves other national public television distributors, state and regional public television networks, individual public television stations, and individual producers to distribute television programming and related materials to 168 non-commercial, educational television licensees in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and American Samoa.
 These licensees that hold approximately 20 percent of the Federal Communications Commission's television licenses reach nearly 100 percent of the U.S. population, from large cities to rural and tribal areas, with quality educational and cultural programming.

-In addition, the public television interconnection system connects to the NPR Network Operations Center (NOC) and two existing CPB-sponsored television joint master control facilities (funded by CPB to encourage system efficiency and consolidation of services) and enables distribution of programming to American servicemen and women overseas via the Armed Forces Radio and Television Service and for audiences around the globe via the Voice of America.
+In addition, the public television interconnection system connects to the NPR Network Operations Center (NOC) and five television joint master control facilities (two of which were funded by CPB to encourage system efficiency and consolidation of services) and enables distribution of programming to American servicemen and women overseas via the Armed Forces Radio and Television Service and for audiences around the globe via the Voice of America.

-The public radio interconnection system, known as the Public Radio Satellite System (PRSS), and operated by NPR, interconnects more than 1,800 stations via satellite and local connections with downlink stations.
-The system provides a common, shared platform for reliable, high quality, cost-effective distribution for all types of program providers in public radio, including NPR, Public Radio International, and American Public Media, as well as more than 100 independent producers and distributors.
-Listeners served by the PRSS are located throughout the U.S. and its territories.
+The public radio interconnection system, known as the Public Radio Satellite System (PRSS), and managed by NPR, interconnects nearly 400 stations via satellite downlinks, internet and local connections, which provide content for nearly 1,300 stations.
+The system provides a common, shared platform for reliable, high quality, cost-effective distribution for all types of program providers in public radio, including NPR, Public Radio International, and American Public Media, as well as more than 100 registered independent producers and distributors.
+PRSS station broadcasts reach 95 percent of the U.S. population; listeners served by the PRSS are located throughout the U.S. and its territories.
 As part of its mission to distribute high-quality, educational programming to the country's increasingly diverse population, PRSS provides satellite transmission services free of charge to distribute programming that targets unserved or under-served audiences.
-Specifically, the PRSS currently extends full-time in-kind support to Native Voice One, a program service targeting Native American listeners, and to Satélite Radio Bilingüe, a Spanish-language program service.
+Specifically, the PRSS currently extends nearly \$1 million annually in full-time in-kind support to Native Voice One, a program service targeting Native American listeners, the African American Public Radio Consortium, and to Satélite Radio Bilingüe, a Spanish-language program service.
+The network also serves the American population as a national emergency-communications resource, providing Presidential-level alerts from FEMA.